Krushna-Nanda/University_exam/DLD THEOREY/04_unit .md

 2. **Data Lines**
    - Responsible for transferring data into and out of the memory cells.
    - Connects the memory chip to the external data bus.
+   - Transfers data into memory cells and retrieves data from memory cells.

 3. **Control Lines**
    - Manage operations like: